 - Click the segment icon above your statistics table.

 Select Time from the drop-down.
 A sub-menu will appear containing the following options:

 - Day of the week (e.g. Monday, Tuesday, Wednesday)

 - Hour of day

-This will result in a split of your statistics table into rows based on the date range you select.
-For example, when you create a "Day of the week" segment, your single row of data will become eight rows of data: the original row plus one new row for every day of the week.
+This will result in a split of your statistics table into rows based on the date range that you select.
+For example, when you create a 'Day of the week' segment, your single row of data will become eight rows of data: the original row plus one new row for every day of the week.